Textualize/textual/docs/guide/app.md

 ## Events

 Textual has an event system you can use to respond to key presses, mouse actions, and internal state changes.
-Event handlers are methods which are prefixed with `on_` followed by the name of the event.
+Event handlers are methods prefixed with `on_` followed by the name of the event.

 One such event is the *mount* event which is sent to an application after it enters application mode.
 You can respond to this event by defining a method called `on_mount`.